Tyrie Cleveland: Denver Broncos

-Cleveland was selected by the Denver Broncos with the 252nd overall pick in the seventh round of the 2020 NFL Draft.
+Cleveland was selected by the Denver Broncos with the 252nd overall pick in the seventh round of the 2020 NFL draft.

 On August 31, 2021, Cleveland was waived by the Broncos and re-signed to the practice squad the next day.
 He was promoted to the active roster on October 20, 2021.
 He was waived on December 4 and re-signed to the practice squad.
 He was promoted to the active roster on January 7, 2022.

 Cleveland made the Broncos final roster in 2022.
 He played in six games before being waived on November 15, 2022, and re-signed to the practice squad.

 Philadelphia Eagles

 On January 17, 2023, the Philadelphia Eagles signed Cleveland to their practice squad.
+On February 15, Cleveland signed a reserve/future contract with the Eagles.
+He was waived on August 19.

+Indianapolis Colts

+On October 17, 2023, Cleveland was signed to the Indianapolis Colts practice squad.
+On January 8, 2024, he signed a reserve/future contract with the Colts.
+He was released on August 25.